 If the edge is ruffled, embellished or asymmetrical opt for statement earrings with a shape and colour that echoes the dominate design line and go without a necklace.

 If the neckline edge or collar is simple you have more coordination options.
-Follow it’s shape if you are not sure.
+Follow it’s shaping if you are not sure.

 To discover all the necklaces and earrings that suit you along with every other item you wear I suggest purchasing a personal style program from My Private Stylist.